 Your Fractional CFO is a Game Changer for Growth

-When you bring a fractional CFO on board, they will work with you to assess your needs and identify how much time must be allotted to manage the company’s finance and accounting and engage in strategic planning.
-From there, a fractional CFO will typically tailor a plan to meet your specific goals.
+When you bring a fractional CFO on board, they will work with you to assess your needs and identify how much time must be allocated to managing the company’s finances, accounting tasks, and engaging in strategic planning.
+From there, a fractional CFO will tailor a plan to meet your specific goals.

-Most fractional contracts are structured at an hourly rate for a predetermined period.
-These contracts typically run for one or two years, sometimes with the company’s goal to hire its own CFO after that contract period.
+Many fractional CFOs’ contracts are structured at an hourly rate for a predetermined period.
+These contracts typically run for one or two years, sometimes with the company’s end goal of hiring a permanent CFO (after that contract period ends).
 The average contract for a fractional CFO is between $5,000 and $7,000 per month—a far cry from the quarter of a million-plus you’d pay for a full-time hire.

 Here are some of the primary factors contributing to fractional CFO billing rates: